carp-lang/Carp/docs/LanguageGuide.md

   (String.length x))
 ```

 When you `use` a module, its declarations are brought into the current scope.
 If you `use` a module in the global scope, all of its declarations are brought into global scope after the call to `use`.
-Similarly, if you `use` a module in another module's scope, its declarations can be reffered to without qualifiers within the scope of the module:
+Similarly, if you `use` a module in another module's scope, its declarations can be referred to without qualifiers within the scope of the module:

 ```clojure
 (use String)